Calibrated Forecasting and Persuasion: Main results

-In the long run, both rain (\(\omega=1\)) and no rain (\(\omega=0\)) occur with equal probability \(0.5\) leading to conditional probabilities of \(80\%\) and \(20\%\), respectively.
-Hence, the distribution of conditionals $C_\mu$ exists and is constant $\mu$-almost surely, with equal mass of $0.5$ on the supports of $20\%$ and $80\%$.
-An informed sender who knows the process $\mu$ also knows the distribution of conditionals $C_\mu$.
-The distribution $C_\mu$ corresponds to the prior of the persuasion problem described in Section \ref{subsectionpersuasiongame}. \end{example}
+This means that in half of the periods we observe $\omega = 0$, in which case the conditional probability of rain in the next period is $20\%$, and in the other half we observe $\omega = 1$, in which case the conditional probability of rain is $80\%$.
+Hence, the distribution of conditionals $C_\mu$ exists and is constant almost surely: it places equal mass $0.5$ on the support points $0.2$ and $0.8$.
+An informed sender, who knows $\mu$, also knows $C_\mu$.
+This distribution serves as the prior in the static persuasion problem to which the dynamic game reduces. \end{example}